WW1 Air raids over the UK

 By the webmaster’s mother, 1906-2002

 Where air raids struck most in the UK

 Air raids in the UK in WW1 were mainly along the east coast which the German planes, zeppelins and air-ships could most easily reach.
-We in London did have air raids, but they were nowhere near as lethal as those of the Second World War because the weapons were less advanced and the bombs weren't accurate.
+We in London did have air raids, but they were nowhere near as lethal as those of the WW2 because the weapons were less advanced and the bombs weren't as accurate.

 When there was an air-raid, we children loved to see the searchlights criss-crossing the sky at night, and it was a highlight for us to see a German aeroplane caught in one of them.

 I remember one evening in particular when a German plane was brought down in flames.
 The brilliance and colour of the display lit up the whole sky and my brothers and I were mesmerised at the sight of it, and thrilled and proud at what we regarded as a mini-victory for our country.